Having a diagnosis of cancer can be extremely stressful, but particularly now during the global COVID-19 pandemic.

 Non-urgent elective surgeries

 On 22 May 2020, the Australian Health Protection Principal Committee (AHPPC) issued a statement on restoration of elective surgery and hospital activity.
+The objective of the statement was to increase the availability of elective surgery and hospital activity in a safe and equitable way on a nationally consistent basis.
+Elective surgery to become available while ensuring surge capacity in the hospital system is maintained to respond to any localised COVID-19 outbreaks that occur.
 The statement can be found here.

-Victoria – regional and metropolitan, as at 5 August 2020
+Victoria – regional and metropolitan – 16 September 2020

 More information and resources